cardsandhuskers/SurvivalGames/README.md

 Minecraft survival games and skywars plugin for 1.19.x Survival Games follows standard rules, only breakable blocks are leaves.
 Skywars lets you break and place any and all blocks.
-Chest loot, game timers, and points can be edited in the config to let you edit them however you want.
+Chest loot, game timers, and points can be edited in the config to let you change them however you want.

 # Commands:
 note: GameType refers to either SURVIVAL_GAMES or SKYWARS, this lets you choose which game to execute the command for.